Digital Designs: The Best Wavetable Synthesizers

 The Best Wavetable Synthesizers: Waldorf Iridium

-The Waldorf Iridium and Iridium Keyboard are available at Thomann*.
+The Waldorf Iridium, Iridium Keyboard, and Iridium Core are available at Thomann*.

 The Best Wavetable Synthesizers: 1010music nanobox fireball

-The 1010music nanobox fireball is obviously the smallest synth on this list.
-However, that doesn’t mean that it doesn’t pack some impressive features and clearly deserves a mention among the best wavetable synthesizers.
+The 1010music nanobox fireball is by far the smallest synth on this list.
+However, that doesn’t mean that it doesn’t pack some impressive features and deserves a mention among the best wavetable synthesizers.

 In addition to two wavetable oscillators, the pocket-sized synth offers a third oscillator with standard waveforms and two filters, LFOs and envelopes each.
 It’s also got a versatile modulation sequencer and integrated effects.